The Perception Threshold

 This boundary has a name: the perception threshold.

-One factor that can accelerate arrival at this boundary is convergence.
+Convergence can bring this boundary closer.
 As competing systems mature, their capabilities often begin to resemble one another.
 Architectural innovations diffuse, training techniques spread, and performance gaps narrow.
 Even when absolute capability continues to improve, relative differences shrink.
 The result is a market in which systems advance collectively while appearing increasingly similar from the user’s perspective.

 Human perception does not operate on a continuous scale.
 Differences must exceed a minimum magnitude before they can be reliably detected.
 Below that level, variation exists but is functionally invisible.
 Two systems may differ measurably in performance while appearing identical in practice, because the improvement falls beneath the resolution of human judgment.